rpdearden/Miscellany/How-to/Blender.md

 * Alt lmb is select whole edge
 * E will extrude, create new nodes below selected
 * Press F to change brush size
+* If have problems with weird smoothing, can fix with Object Data Properties > Normals > Auto Smooth, Angle dictates cut off - 60 degrees suggested

 **General useful things**